Powerful Research Skills CV: Tips

 Use powerful action verbs

-Balance soft and hard skills
+Balance soft and hard competencies

-Arrange skills by priority
+Arrange talents by priority

 Proofread carefully

 Mistake #1.
 Not including the Skills section.
 A dedicated Skills section captures the attention of the recruiter during the initial review.
-Plus, it allows you to list crucial skills for the job in one place.
+Plus, it allows you to list crucial competencies for the job in one place.
 You can title the section Key Skills, Core Competencies, or Areas of Expertise.

-How to develop your research skills?
+How to develop your scientific abilities?

 Key Takeaways

-Need resume help?
+Need CV help?